Kazie7/TerraformPipeline/README.md

-A Contious integration (CI) and Contious deployment(CD) of infrastructure terraform modules to Azure
+A Contious Integration (CI) and Contious deployment(CD) of infrastructure terraform modules to Azure